Learning Dexterous Grasping with Object-Centric Visual Affordances: Conclusion

-\textbf{Conclusion} Our approach learns dexterous grasping with object-centric visual affordances.
+Our approach learns dexterous grasping with object-centric visual affordances.
 Breaking away from the norm of expert demonstrations, our GRAFF approach uses an image-based affordance model to focus the agent's attention on ``good places to grasp".
 To our knowledge, ours is the first work to demonstrate closed-loop RL policies learned with visual affordances.
 The key advantages of our design are its learning speed and ability to generalize policies to unseen (visually related) objects.
 While there is much more work to do in this direction, we see the results as encouraging evidence for manipulation agents learning faster with more distant human supervision.

-In future work, we are interested in expanding the visual affordance model and investigating manipulations beyond grasping (e.g., open, sweep).
-Translating the policies to real-world robots is also important future work, and we are encouraged by recent successes with dexterous robots~\cite{andrychowicz2020learning,tobin-iros2017}.
+In future work, we are interested in expanding the visual affordance model, modeling the multi-modal distribution of viable affordance regions, and investigating manipulations beyond grasping (e.g., open, sweep).